List of textile best times in swimming: Men

+Women

+All women textile best times are also world records.

 Mixed relay

 All mixed relays textile best times are also world records.

 Short course

 All textile best short course times are also world records.

-Men
+Men's 4 × 50 metre freestyle relay

-For the men's 4x50m freestyle relay, the fastest time ever recorded (1:20.77 by France in 2008) is not the official world record.
+For the men's 4 × 50 m freestyle relay, the fastest time ever recorded (1:20.77 by France in 2008) is not the official world record.
 The event was not officially recognized by World Aquatics as a world record event at that time.
 The French performance is still recognized as the European record, while the official world record is held by the United States.